What Causes Subluxations?

 Emotional forces

 It has been suggested that the most common causes of subluxations are emotional forces.
 Our society’s lifestyle has caused the emotional factor to be one of the most important factors causing subluxations today.
 We live in a fast-paced, tension filled society.
-We worry about the economy, politics, war and terrorism, our family members, our job, etc. These stresses are longer lasting and fatigue the body.
+We worry about the economy, politics, war and terrorism, social media, our family members, our job, etc. These stresses are longer lasting and fatigue the body.
 If you have ever been in a tense or emotional situation (worry, fear, anger, etc.), you can remember how the muscles in the back of your neck and across your shoulders tightened.
 This muscle tension can cause a vertebra to subluxate.

 Combination of all three